Lexington 18-year-old arrested after police chase, driving 120 mph

 Morgan Gryder, 18, of Lexington, was arrested after speeding 120 mph in a 65 mph zone, according to a news release.

-The encounter began when deputies tried to pull over a silver Honda Accord with an illegal paper tag for reckless driving on Old US Highway 52 near Walser Road.
+The encounter began when deputies tried to pull over a silver Honda Accord with an illegal paper tag for reckless driving on Old U.S. 52 near Walser Road.

-The driver did not stop and instead led deputies on a high speed chase on US-52 into Winston-Salem, police report.
+The driver did not stop and instead led deputies on a high-speed chase on U.S. 52 into Winston-Salem, police report.

 Officials found the driver and two adult men who were also in the car.